 It’s common knowledge that any computer connected to the internet is vulnerable to cyber-attacks.
 These attacks are growing more sophisticated as our knowledge of, and dependence on technology increases.
 We’re all more reliant on online databases, digital data management, online shopping and even cloud storage which means cyber-attacks can have devastating impacts in today’s culture compared to even five years ago.

 As hackers and cybercriminals become more knowledgeable and businesses from all industries are moving into digital spaces, cybersecurity specialists are becoming the most sought-after professionals in the tech sector.
 In fact, the role came 10th on LinkedIn’s Emerging Jobs Report for 2020.

 It’s clear that businesses need to protect both themselves and their customers from a constant threat of online attack, more so now than ever.
 As we’ve seen many times in the past cyber-attacks can have devastating effects that cost millions and cause irreparable damage to a company’s reputation when personal data is involved.
 Hiring professionals in cybersecurity is one of the simplest but most effective solutions to this threat.

 But what exactly is a cybersecurity analyst, and how can they help your organisation as you scale?

 What is a Cyber Security Analyst?

-A Cyber Security Analyst helps protect an organisation from cyber threats by using various technologies and methodologies.
+Hiring a Cyber Security Analyst helps protect an organisation from cyber threats by using various technologies and methodologies.
 It is their job to protect the IT infrastructure of an organisation and monitor systems, detect any weaknesses and identify threats.
 They must resolve any issues and try to strengthen all networks, hardware and software to prevent attacks.